capnspacehook/rose/language_guide.md

 ## Logic Control
 ### If Statements
 If statements have standard syntax in Rose.
 Curly braces `{}` are always required though.
-Else statements *must* start directly after the closing curly brace of the preceding if statement.
+Else and else if clauses *must* start directly after the closing curly brace of the preceding if statement.
 Rose uses the keywords `and, or, not` as boolean operators, these can be used to create complex but readable boolean expressions.
 ```
 imblue = true
-if imblue {
+if not imblue {
 	print("I'm blue")
 } else {
 	print("...")